cvat-ai/cvat/site/content/en/docs/manual/basics/objects-sidebar.md

 **Fast label change**

-You can change the label of an object using hot keys.
+You can change the label of an object using hotkeys.
 In order to do it, you need to assign a number (from 0 to 9) to labels.
 By default numbers 1,2...0 are assigned to the first ten labels.
 To assign a number, click on the button placed at the right of a label name on the sidebar.

 ![](/images/image210.jpg)

-After that you will be able to assign a corresponding label to an object by hovering your mouse cursor over it and pressing **Ctrl** + **Num(0..9)**.
+After that, you will be able to assign a corresponding label to an object by hovering your mouse cursor over it and pressing **Ctrl** + **Num(0..9)**.

 In case you do not point the cursor to the object, pressing **Ctrl** + **Num(0..9)** will set a chosen label as default,